2500 vibronic eigenstates of the NO$_3$ radical: Setup of the computations

 \section{Setup of the computations}

 The states were represented using sinc DVRs\cite{Novel1992colbert,Discretevariable2000light,PhaseSpace2018tannor} in each of the curvilinear coordinates.\footnote{We use an atomic mass of $\unit[15.9949138012]{Da}$ for \ce{^{16}O} and $\unit[14.0030732884]{Da}$ for \ce{^{14}N}.} The basis-set parameters are given in \autoref{tab:basisset}.
-The TTNS and the MPO decompositions depend on one convergence parameter that specifies the size of the tensors, the so-called bond dimension $D$ (also known as rank, renormalized basis size, or number of single-particle functions in MCTDH\cite{Tensor2024larsson}).
-The diabatic potential matrix elements in \autoref{eq:vmatrix} were represented as MPO with a maximal bond dimension of $D=1,800$ for the calculations of the states below an excitation energy of $\tilde E = \unit[3000]{\icm}$ and a maximal bond dimension of $600$ for all other states.
+These parameters were determined by comparing separate eigenstate computations for different coordinate ranges and basis sizes and by observing the reduced densities in position and momentum space.
+The parameters are similar to those from previous studies.\cite{NO32018viel,Simulation2022williams} The TTNS and the MPO decompositions depend on one convergence parameter that specifies the size of the tensors, the so-called bond dimension $D$ (also known as rank, renormalized basis size, or number of single-particle functions in ML-MCTDH\cite{Tensor2024larsson}).
+The diabatic potential matrix elements in \autoref{eq:vmatrix} were represented as MPO with two different maximal bond dimensions for two individual simulations analyzed in \autoref{sec:results}.
+For the analysis of the first 180 states with excitation energies up to $\tilde E = \unit[3000]{\icm}$ we used an MPO with $D=1,800$, whereas for the analysis of all $\sim 2500$ eigenstates (including the first 180), we used an MPO with $D=600$.
 The $D=600$ MPO led to an accurate description of most but not all subtleties of the vibronic states that are reported below.